 The average person has three unconscious and little developed higher bodies: Etheric body (prana, chi), astral body, mental body, and possibly even a causal body (corresponding to the buddhic plane).

-In the secret iconography of the mysteries were therefore symbolic persons developed.
+In the secret iconography of the mysteries have therefore symbolic persons been developed.